nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 ## Current state of the algorithm
 The algorithm works nicely but the rotational optimization is not yet fully implemented due to a currently unsolved bug.
-To try and fit all box types it is enough to take the list of boxes to be fitted and sort them in a way that all box types are at the beggining of the list and the other boxes are sorted width-wise
+To try and fit all box types it is enough to take the list of boxes to be fitted and sort them in a way that all box types are at the beggining of the list and the other boxes are sorted width-wise.
+There is also some code un-spaghettification to be done in the future for better code readability.

 # Workings of classes and interfaces
 Further down, all the inner workings of all classes and interfaces used in the solution are explained.